BabylonJS/Documentation/content/features/featuresDeepDive/webXR/webXRARFeatures.md

 ### Depth Sensing

 Depth Sensing can be used for obtaining depth information of cameras.
 If your device has capabilities such as depth estimation, you can access depth buffer via this feature.
-For more information, please check the [explaner for WebXR Depth Sensing Module](https://github.com/immersive-web/depth-sensing/blob/main/explainer.md).
+For more information, please check the [explainer for WebXR Depth Sensing Module](https://github.com/immersive-web/depth-sensing/blob/main/explainer.md).

 Enable the Depth Sensing: